IBM-EPBL/IBM-Project-5751-1658814251/README.md

 # IBM-Project-5751-1658814251
-# Smart Solutions for Railways using Internet of Things
+# Smart Solutions for Railways

 Category:
 Internet Of Things